subwarp/getdata-031/CodeBook.md

 ####Features

-The original source of the features processed were originally part of a database of measurements from the **Samsung Galaxy S II** _accelerometer_ and _gyroscope_ 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The source of the features processed were originally part of a database of measurements from the **Samsung Galaxy S II** _accelerometer_ and _gyroscope_ 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 The signals were then processed and subsequently used to generate statistics.